 I think I may have made it through the end of your article, but your comment regarding galleries near the beginning kept returning to haunt my thoughts, rendering any discussion of social media near meaningless.
 How can one be obsessed with the pettiness of social media "likes" when there's $4,338,500 to be made selling our pictures?
 Tongue-in-cheek, of course.
 Or maybe, some little tiny bit of yearning for fame and fortune from the depths of my heart.

+I speak to the sale of Andreas Gursky's Rhein II photograph in 2011 at Christie's for a cool four million and change.
 Surely, the justification for that kind of money can't possibly lie in his technique, or subject.
 Is it precisely because work like that is so far removed from the basic qualification of great photography that we write off art galleries as a work of fiction, marketing artwork aimed at buyers with more money than sensibilities?

 So why have we abandoned art galleries as an avenue to establish credibility, and earn real money for our work?
 Is it because it's not worth the upfront cost of printing and framing?
 Is it because galleries take too much of a percentage of sales?
-Is it because they can be so pretentious and condescending in their behavior towards emerging artists?
+Is it because they can be so pretentious and condescending in their behavior toward emerging artists?
 Do we fear rejection?

 I would love to see more Fstoppers articles directed toward the subject of art galleries.
 Discussion of social media gets beaten to death.
 I'd like some discussion on art galleries for a change.
 After all, if given the choice between selling the same photograph through Instagram for $50, or through an art gallery for $5,000; wouldn't you prefer the latter?